grapeot/codex_wide_research/wide_research_prompt_en.md

 5. Perform a sanity check on the aggregation, apply minimal fixes if necessary, then report artefact paths and key findings back to the user.

 ## Delivery Standard
+- Treat “detailed, deep-dive analysis” as the default: expect every report to surface an Executive Summary, a timeline or fact base, thematic/impact analysis, and actionable recommendations or risk notes tailored to the topic.
 - The final deliverable must be a polished, insight-driven document—ideally structured as “Executive Summary → Timeline/Key Facts → Thematic Analysis → Risks & Next Steps.”
 Never append raw child Markdown directly to customer-facing output.
 - Preserve raw child artefacts (e.g., `aggregated_raw.md`) separately for internal auditing, referencing their insights within the main report rather than copy-pasting wholesale.
 - Perform edits incrementally: refine section by section, do not wipe and rewrite entire files in a single shot.
 After each change, re-validate citations, figures, and surrounding context so every adjustment remains traceable.